 Human-Nature is a collaborative knowledge exchange programme aimed at creating a more inclusive and sustainable future.

-Focused on sustainability, Human-Nature will explore Malaysia's cultural biodiversity, engaging local communities' knowledge to address the impacts of climate change on cultural rights.
+Focused on sustainability, Human-Nature will explore Malaysia's cultural diversity and biodiversity, engaging local communities' knowledge to address the impacts of climate change on cultural rights.

 Over the three years of the programme, Human-Nature will: